 Do you have enough savings?

 As mentioned, having a monthly source of income is necessary for most people to retire, but the bulk of your money will come from your retirement savings.
 Whether you took out a retirement policy or just a normal savings account, this is what you’ll use to cover all major expenses.
-Without any form of savings, it’s unlikely that you’ll be able to retire.
+Without any form of savings, it’s unlikely that you’ll be able and ready to retire.
 That’s why it’s always so important to start saving early.

 Do you have support?